LONDON for the weekend ~

 I’ve been to London before, well not really.
-I don’t think stopping at the train station to swap platforms really counts.
-I was so excited when my friend Frances invited me for a long weekend this past fall to tour London.
+I don’t think a stop at the train station to swap platforms really counts.
+I was so excited when my friend Frances invited me for a long weekend in London.
 She lives close by and now feels like London is her town, so I was more than happy to discover it through her eyes.
 Frances and I are kindred travelers.
-We began traveling in 2015 and it has been one adventure after another.
+Furthermore, we began traveling in 2015 and it has been one adventure after another.

-We like art, theatre, fancy restaurants (and not so fancy restaurants), old historical buildings, castles and churches.
-We tend to research and find the same types of tours and have BIG laughs about it when we get together.
+Additionally, we like art, theatre, fancy restaurants (and not so fancy restaurants), old historical buildings, castles, and churches.
+Of course, we also tend to research and find the same types of tours and have BIG laughs about it when we get together.
 I try to plan a Frances trip as much as I can – she’s good for my soul too.
 Here are a few highlights of our weekend in London!
 Unbelievable and unforgettable.
 I hope some of my travel tips help you too ~

 Where to stay/Where NOT to stay!